xitop/edzed/docs/blocks.rst

   Mandatory arguments:

     The *name* is block's unique identifier, a non-empty string.

     Names prefixed by an underscore are reserved for automatically created blocks and names.

     Enter ``None`` to request a generated name.
     Use this feature only for auxiliary blocks that you will not need to reference by name.

   Optional arguments:

     *desc* (block's description) is any arbitrary text.
     It is not used internally.

     The *on_output* argument specifies :ref:`events<Events>` to be sent on each output change.
 More details in :ref:`generating events<Generating events>` below.

     The *debug* argument initializes the *debug* attribute.

       .. versionadded:: 21.1.30 *debug*

     Keyword arguments starting with ``'x_'`` or ``'X_'`` are accepted and stored as block's attributes.
 These names are reserved for storing arbitrary application data.

-  Overview of common attributes and methods, more details can be found :ref:`here <Inspecting blocks>`:
+  Overview of common attributes and methods;
+  more details can be found :ref:`here <Inspecting blocks>`:

     .. attribute:: name
       :noindex:

       Block's name.

     .. attribute:: desc
       :noindex:

       Block's description.

     .. attribute:: output
       :noindex:

       Block's output value.

     .. attribute:: debug
       :noindex:

       Boolean, enable :ref:`logging of block's debugging information<Circuit block debug messages>`.

     .. method:: get_conf
       :noindex:

       Return static block information such as the name and type.

     .. method:: __str__

       The string representation of a block is ``"<Type 'name'>"``.

 Combinational blocks